HayaMAM/The-Game-/README.md

 ## The Approach

 The logic behind the game is simple and clear.
-I created a variable and if statement to switch between the players.
-I also created if statements for the winning possibilities of the game.
+I created a function to switch between the players.
+I also created a function for the winning possibilities of the game.
 Finally I created a function to alert the players of the winner of the game.

 ## [GitHub Page](https://hayamam.github.io/Tic-Tac-Toe-/game.html)